-Some people believe that this is because Mexicans improperly handle and storage food; but that’s completely wrong!
+Some people believe that this is because Mexicans improperly handle and store food, but that’s completely wrong!
 How could the creators of the first cuisine considered Immaterial Heritage of Humankind don’t know how to handle food?
-The truth is that Mexicans eat all kind of things and they don’t get any “Montezuma Revenge”, because their organisms are used to these bacteria.
+The truth is that Mexicans eat all kinds of things, and they don’t get any “Montezuma Revenge” because their organisms are used to these bacteria.

-But that’s not reason to not enjoy the fascinating and colorful dishes of the traditional Mexican cuisine.
-Any established restaurant in major tourist destinations throughout the country, is as reliable as those in the States or Canada.
-Remember that these towns make a life from tourism, so they understand the importance of avoiding any health related issues.
-Street food is a complete different story, and even when some of the best things you can eat in Mexico come from street vendors, you may want to avoid eating on the streets, unless having a strong recommendation from a reliable source.
+But that’s not a reason to not enjoy the fascinating and colorful dishes of traditional Mexican cuisine.
+Any established restaurant in major tourist destinations throughout the country is as reliable as those in the States or Canada.
+Remember that these towns make a living from tourism, so they understand the importance of avoiding health-related issues.
+Street food is a completely different story.
+Even when some of the best things you can eat in Mexico come from street vendors, you may want to avoid eating on the streets unless having a strong recommendation from a reliable source.

-Forget all that non-sense about not eating salads or fruits, seafood and raw meat.
-Once again, if you are on an established restaurant, you can feel completely safe.
-If you buy fruits or vegetables in the market, you might want to disinfect them with a few drops of Microdyn.
+Forget all that nonsense about not eating salads or fruits, seafood, and raw meat.
+Once again, if you are in an established restaurant, you can feel completely safe.
+If you buy fruits or vegetables in the market, you might want to disinfect them with a few drops of Microdyne.
 This product can be found in grocery stores across Mexico.

-The quality of Mexican tap water varies widely from town to town, so remember the wise say that “When in Rome, do as Romans”.
+The quality of Mexican tap water varies widely from town to town, so remember the wise say, “When in Rome, do as Romans.”
 Mexicans usually don’t drink tap water, they drink bottled water, and that’s the recommendation here.
-But please, drink a lot of bottled water not only soda, beer and cocktails, as dehydration is a more common ailment on tourists than the “Montezuma Revenge”.
-And don’t worry about keeping your mouth closed while your shower or being too cautious while brushing your teeth, those are just exaggerated remarks by people that probably have never been in Mexico before.
+But please, drink a lot of bottled water, not only soda, beer, and cocktails, as dehydration is a more common ailment on tourists than the “Montezuma Revenge.”
+And don’t worry about keeping your mouth closed while your shower or being too cautious while brushing your teeth; those are just exaggerated remarks by people that probably have never been to Mexico before.

-There you have it, in order to avoid the famous “Montezuma Revenge” all you have to do is to eat in established restaurants, avoid street food, disinfect your vegetables and don’t drink tap water.
-Enjoy Mexico and its food without any fear and let this country surprise you!
+There you have it, to avoid the famous “Montezuma Revenge,” all you have to do is to eat in established restaurants, avoid street food, disinfect your vegetables, and don’t drink tap water.
+Enjoy Mexico and its food without any fear, and let this country surprise you!